redwinbee/cse248-project/README.md

+# CSE248 Project
-1. The data was manipulated entirely using ChatGPT where I had to explain the context of what each entry meant, and how they related to each other.
+3. The data was manipulated entirely using ChatGPT where I had to explain the context of what each entry meant, and how they related to each other.
 It took some time, but eventually I was able to have ChatGPT produce a table that I could visually inspect for errors, and once it was okay, I told it to give me the data in JSON format.